About Yodacom

 Jeremy J. Black

-In the 1980s Jeremy built Ramcap (Risk Adjusted Multiple Capital Asset Allocation Program) — one of the first Modern Portfolio Theory risk-software products for financial advisors — and lectured on MPT across the US, Canada, and New Zealand.
+In 1984 Jeremy built RAMCAP (Risk Adjusted Multiple Capital Asset Allocation Program) as President of Advanced Investment Software Inc — a desktop investment optimizer applying Modern Portfolio Theory across 230+ asset classes, one of the first of its kind for financial advisors, selling worldwide before being sold in 1987.
+He lectured on MPT across the US, Canada, and New Zealand.
 He was a Certified Financial Planner and an Adjunct Professor at the College for Financial Planning, teaching Modern Portfolio Theory and asset allocation.

-He left financial planning to run the Navigator Fund, one of Colorado's first multi-manager commodity pools — what today we would call an early multi-manager hedge fund — featured in The Wall Street Journal's best-performing-funds rankings during the 1989–1990 period.
+He left financial planning to run the Navigator Fund, one of Colorado's first multi-manager commodity pools — among the earliest multi-manager hedge funds in the country — featured in The Wall Street Journal's best-performing-funds rankings during the 1989–1990 period.

 Past projects